raopratham19/vault-safe-protocol/README.md

 ##  Vault-Safe-Protocol : About
 - It is a blockchain based project for online certificate validation.
-- The major problem of counterfeit certificates can be tackled with the help of E-Certify, as it provides a solution to preserve the       genuineness of a certificate.
+- The major problem of counterfeit certificates can be tackled with the help of Vault-Safe-Protocol, as it provides a solution to preserve the       genuineness of a certificate.
 - It works on the idea that: “Only the issuer can upload the certificate and the rest people can only view  it.”
 The entire process       works on the blockchain in partnership with the IPFS(to provide data security).
 - Does Everything for Certificates : Storing ,Validating and Sharing .
 - Thus this is a modern and hassle-free solution to manage certificates and verify them!
-- This Project was made at SIH 2019
 ## Insight
 - •	Our project is a D-App on the Ethereum blockchain.(https://www.ethereum.org/).
 - •	The back-end of the application is based on a smart contract, while the front-end is built using React.js [React.Js]